grelleum/SteelConnection/README.md

 With steelconnection, the same request would be:
 `sconnect.get('orgs')`

+### Retrieving Data:
+The steelconnect methods leverage the popular requests package.
+All returned objects are a `requests.response` object, with an extra `.data` attribute added.
+By providing the full `requests.response` object you are free to check status and see all headers.
+The additional `.data` attibute will contain a 'best-guess' python native format object that is most likely what you are trying to retrieve by making the call.

+For example, the 'get orgs' requests should always provide a list of orgs within the realm.
+By adding the `.data` to the request we can directly assign the return list as a native Python list.
+`list_of_all_orgs = sconnect.get('orgs').data`

+Here are the rules to determine what gets returned in the `response.data` attribute:
+* If json data is returned and the key 'items' is in the json data, the return a python list of 'items'.
+* If json data is returned and the key 'items' is not in the json data, then return the json data as a python dictionary.
+* If no json data is returned, return an empty python dictionary.

 ### Lookup convienience methods:
 SteelConnection provides a collection of `lookup` methods to look up the id for various API objects.